ClusterHQ/flocker/docs/introduction.rst

 Managing Containers
 -------------------

-* `Geard`_ is used to start, stop, and enumerate containers.
+* `geard`_ is used to start, stop, and enumerate containers.
-* Geard works by creating systemd units.
+* geard works by creating systemd units.
 * systemd units are a good way to provide admin tools for:

   * Logging and state inspection.